 Who am I?
 That’s a good question.
-I’m a creative, intuitive, playful, happy middle-aged woman.
+I’m a creative, intuitive, playful, happy post middle-aged (resisting elderly with all my might) woman.
 I love to read, learn, and explore new things.
-I enjoy crafting, or more accurately, I enjoy learning new crafts and once I’ve mastered them to my satisfaction I’m ready for something new.
-I’m a pet owner, animal lover, cat box cleaner, dog walker, and hummingbird watcher.
-There are skills I would love to be good at but not enough to actually devote the time and effort to master them; hand lettering, watercolor painting, calligraphy, any musical instrument.
+I enjoy making art and crafting, or more accurately, I enjoy learning new materials, techniques and mediums and once I’ve mastered them to my satisfaction I’m ready for something new.
+I’m a pet owner, animal lover, cat box cleaner, plant tender, and hummingbird watcher.
+There are skills I would love to be good at but not enough to actually devote the time and effort to master them; hand lettering, watercolor painting (oops, started this one), calligraphy, any musical instrument.
 When these skills are available by direct-to-the-brain download I’m in.

 What’s my story?
 To quote from a song lyric; it’s a “long and winding road”.
 Or maybe “what a long, strange trip it’s been” would be more appropriate.
 I remember being almost desperate to learn to read.
 I would bug my mother to tell me what the white squiggles on the top of my Hostess Cupcake said.
 Once I started reading I never stopped.
 If there was any way I could support myself and my household menagerie by sitting in my recliner reading I wouldn’t have had to run through the 41 jobs, positions and business that lay strewn along my path.
 But then I would have missed out on a lot of interesting adventures.